Social Media Updates: Twitter Drama and New Facebook & Instagram Tools

-The hashtag arose after rumor spread that the company plans to change the Twitter timeline from posting chronologically, to post ordering that is dictated by an algorithm based on what they think you’d like best (much like Facebook’s timeline).
+The hashtag arose after rumors spread that the company plans to change the Twitter timeline from posting chronologically, to post ordering that is dictated by an algorithm based on what they think you’d like best (much like Facebook’s timeline).

-This is the link to the very long thread started by Dorsey in response to #RIPTwitter.
+Read through the very long thread started by Dorsey in response to #RIPTwitter.
 Below, I cutout the extra comments so you can see only Dorsey’s thoughts:

 The Guardian even suggests that Dorsey’s careful addition of “next week” in his first post might suggest that they still have it in the plans to reorder timelines in the future.

 Dorsey’s carefully worded denial doesn’t rule out the possibility that Twitter is planning a major refresh of how its service would work.
 In fact, a new version of the Twitter timeline which was tested on my own feed by the company in the last few weeks would fit Dorsey’s description to the letter, while still marking a major change for the service.